-A scale online learning system may be designed with modern technology, innovative content, and frontier methods specifically focused on the needs of thousands of teachers while providing them with devices, connectivity, ease of use, and support.
+An online learning system at scale may be designed with modern technology, innovative content, and frontier methods specifically focused on the needs of thousands of teachers while providing them with devices, connectivity, ease of use, and support.
 The Educators Confederation of the Americas, for example, declares that better educated teachers can gain well-deserved respect from society.